-5.5 Repeating Classes for which a Passing Grade has been Awarded
+5.5 Repeating courses for which a Passing Grade has been Awarded

-With the permission of the Faculty of the School of Journalism, a student may repeat any class for which a passing grade has previously been awarded, provided the class is offered again.
-The original passing grade will nevertheless remain on the transcript, and a second entry will be recorded with the new grade and the notation "repeated class."
-No additional credit will be given for such a repeated class, and only the highest grade will be included in the calculation of the term GPA and the cumulative GPA.
+With the permission of the Faculty of the School of Journalism, a student may repeat any course for which a passing grade has previously been awarded, provided the course is offered again.
+The original passing grade will nevertheless remain on the transcript, and a second entry will be recorded with the new grade and the notation "repeated course."
+No additional credit will be given for such a repeated course, and only the highest grade will be included in the calculation of the term GPA and the cumulative GPA.